andeerewOnGitHub/TOYOTASWIPE/README.md

 -Car Information: For each car, users can see detailed information such as the car's price, miles per gallon (MPG), available colors, and a link to Toyota's official website -for more details.

 -Easy Navigation: Clear and simple navigation between screens, allowing users to explore the app's features easily.

--Responsive Design: The app is designed to work seamlessly across a variety of devices, offering a smooth user experience.
+-Responsive Design: Due to Flutters flexible Nature, the app can run seamlessly on IOS, Android, and Windows browsers

 ________________________________________________________________________________________________________________________________________________________________________________